 Mission Health System has recently launched an Information Technology Service Management Department and ITIL based processes.
 We are excited at our recent achievements of standardizing processes around Change Management, Service Management, Problem Management and especially what has been achieved in our Incident Management processes.
 We want to share our lessons learned, successes achieved, gap identification and resolution efforts.
 How did we do it?
 What have we learned?
 Learn how to survive and maintain standards during periods of instability.

-Presenter: Dana Gibson (Mission Health System)
+Presenter: Justin Meadows (Mission Health System)

 Enterprise Telehealth Strategy: If You Build It, They Will Come (Tuesday 11:15 am-noon)